lenevor/.github/README.md

-# .github
+# Lenevor Community
-Source code of the default community health files for the Lenevor organization.
+This repository contains the default community health files for the lenevor organization.